-In order to receive any federal student loan offered, you must accept, decline, or reduce the loan through MyFGC account.
+In order to receive any federal student loan offered, you must accept, decline, or reduce the loan through your student account.
 For instructions on how to do it, please follow the steps below:

-- 1. Access the MyFGC portal at my.fgc.edu or click on MyFGC at the top of the college website (www.fgc.edu). - 2.
-Sign in using your college email address and password.
+- 1. Access the MyFGC portal at my.fgc.edu or click on MyFGC at the top of the college website (www.fgc.edu). - Sign in using your college email address and password.
 If you are already signed into Microsoft Azure on your device, you will be taken directly to the portal homepage." - 3.
 Click on "Financial Aid Self-Service" - 4.
 Click on 'Award' link. - 5.
 Click on 'Award for Aid Year'. - 6.
 Select the '2024-2025' Aid Year from the drop-down box and press submit. - 7.
 Click on the 'Accept Award Offer' tab to accept, decline or reduce any awards offered.

 If you do not want the federal student loan on your financial aid offer, you do not need to accept it, just make sure to mark it as rejected.
 Remember that you'll be offered the maximum amount you're eligible to borrow.
 If you decide that you don't need to borrow that much money, you can enter the amount of money, to borrow less than the full amount you were offered.
 Make sure you have enough aid to cover your classes before declining or reducing loans and be aware, that this needs to be done before the loan is disbursed to your account.
-Full instructions can be found on the last page of this document.